SaraBrborich/Complexity-Economics/README.md

 # Complexity-Economics
-In this repository, I include several projects for the Complexity Economics class as Jupyter Notebooks
+In this repository, I include several projects for the Complexity Economics class.